WhatsApp/proxy/README.md

 You should see a folder called `proxy` created in the current directory.

 ### 2. [Install Docker](https://docs.docker.com/get-docker/) for your system
-To confirm, Docker is successfully installed
+To confirm Docker is successfully installed:
 ```bash
 docker --version
 ```